I've re-written the

 Add a command-line option to allow the user to specify a (list of) header fields (body and/or contents, substring, exact, or RE?) that should be used to mark messages that should not be responded to.

-The original version of vacation upon which this version is
+The original version of vacation

 based came from NetBSD.